amanverma21/spam_ham_detection/README.md

 # Usage
 Once the Flask application is running, you can access the home page by visiting http://localhost:5000/.
-Here, you can upload a CSV file containing years of experience data and get predictions for the corresponding salaries.
+Here, you can write a message in the field box.
 # Model
 The machine learning model used in this project is a Naive Bayes Classifier model that predicts whether the message is spam or ham.
 The model is trained on the Spam.csv dataset, which contains messages tagged as spam/ham.